Mahmoud72E/eCommerce-PHP/README.md

 5. Configure the database connection:

-- Open the `config.php` file in the project directory.
+- Open the `eCommerce-PHP/admin/connect.php` file in the project directory.
 - Update the database credentials to match your environment.

 6. Access the website: